Softabase

 The Main IDX Providers

-Not all IDX providers are equal when it comes to CRM integration.
+Not all IDX providers are equal CRM integration.
 Here are the three that give you the most flexibility.

 iHomeFinder is the most CRM-integration-friendly IDX provider on the market.
 It has native connectors to Follow Up Boss, LionDesk, kvCORE, and HubSpot.
 Lead data passes cleanly: name, email, phone, saved searches, property views, and registration source all transfer automatically.
 Pricing starts around $50/month for the IDX feed plus your website.